 - Working in a confined space

 - Activities requiring someone dedicated to a rescue role

 - Working at or near exposed electrical conductors

 - Diving operations

-- · Work near water
+- Work near water

 - Work at height (i.e. MEWP operation)

-- Working in an excavation

-- Working on live gas pipes

 Other activities may exist that are considered too difficult or dangerous to be carried out by an unaccompanied worker.
 This must be determined by a risk assessment.